 3.2.3.
 Visual Appearance

-The CSS and icons used in the requirements tables were improved.
+The CSS and icons used in the requirements tables were improved, and the information updated.

 3.2.4.
 Examples Improved

 The examples were improved to be more intuitive, and cover more of the features available.